4dn-dcic/fish_omics_format/docs/source/bio.rst

 Data Columns
 ------------
 Each row corresponds to data associated with an individual Spot.

-The first column is always **Spot_ID**.
+The first column is always ``Spot_ID``.
-If a bio table is submitted it has to contain at least 1 optional column.
+This table has to contain at least 1 Optional Column.
 The order of the other columns is at user's discretion.
 The order of the rows is at user's discretion.